 My family is a big fan of falafel sandwich.
 We always go to this one restaurant in Toronto which has delicious falafel and zaatar manakeesh (my favourite).
 I have not tried making manakeesh at home, it is like Middle Eastern pizza but I do make falafel sandwiches at home.

-Whenever I made falafel in the past, I used to buy ready to make pack, you just have to add water to the powder mixture, make patties and then fry.
+Whenever I made falafel in the past, I used to buy ready to make pack, you just have to add water to the powder mixture, make patties and then deep fry.
 But I always found that very dry.
 The falafel we picked up from store were also dry most of the time.
 I was thinking of making falafel from scratch at home for quite sometime, but there was never a right time.
 I have seen few recipes which I really enjoyed reading and thought the taste would be superb.
 So finally when I decided to make falafel at home, I decided to make green falafel.
 I used flat leaf (Italian) parsley but you can use coriander (cilantro) or both.
 Flat leaf parsley has a subtle flavour so it doesn’t overpower the falafel.
 I wanted to make gluten-free so added oat flour instead of regular flour.
 It was a great success!
 My family absolutely loved it and they were really surprised how good they tasted.
 I try not to make fried food at home but this was the 1st time I was making from the scratch so I wanted to see how actually it tastes if patties are fried (it was worth frying).
 Next time I am going to make it in appe pan (appam patra/paniyaram pan).
 These falafel are then wrapped in to pita bread with hummus, lettuce, onion, tomato and pickles.
 Or you can simply serve with salad and hummus on the top.
 I also make my own hummus at home.

 Without much ado, here is how I made falafel which was enough for 4 people.